 Screencasts usually capture text as you type.
-However, entering text is error-prone; you are likely to make typos.
-Unfortunately, any corrections that you make to your typos are also captured in the screencast.
-How should you enter text quickly and minimize errors while typing in your screencast?
+However, entering text is usually error-prone and you are likely to make typos.
+Any corrections that you make to your typos are also captured in the screencast.
+How would you enter text quickly and minimize errors while typing in your screencast?